Keeping Connected for RV Remote Work

 If you're staying in one place for a long period of time, you can find what works best in that location and optimize for it.
 It's not much different than moving into an apartment or house in a new location.

-For travelers who don't rely on internet to support their career or income stream, we often suggest starting with the basics and adding on as you need enhancements.
-However, if internet is essential to your way of life (and supporting that way of life!) then we suggest being as prepared as possible - or at least having contingency plans in place when internet access refuses to be had.
+For RVers and boaters who don't rely on internet to support their career or income stream, we often suggest starting with the basics and adding on as you need enhancements.
+However, if internet is essential then we suggest being as prepared as possible - or at least having contingency plans in place when internet access refuses to be had.

 On the road, you will be encountering: